danielbloy/pico-interactive/README.md

 ### Version 1.0.1

-* Validated support for CircuitPython 9.1.4 on Pico boards.
+* Validated support for CircuitPython 9.1.4 and 9.2.1 on Pico boards.

 ### Version 1.0.0